hed95/cop-file-upload-service/README.md

 ## Introduction

 A service built with [NodeJS](https://nodejs.org) to upload and download files to/from a storage service.
-The service performs validation and virus scanning on the uploaded files.
+The service performs the following actions on the uploaded files:

+- validation
+- virus scanning
+- extracting text with ocr
+- saving into storage

 Currently S3 is supported for storage.

 ## Using the API